kenwals/BoWood-Audio/README.md

 - Messages inputed on the Contact form are emailed to the site owner

-- Photo gallery is connected to a database table, so it can be updated by the site owner on an admin portal
+- Photo gallery is connected to a database table, so it can be updated by the site owner on an admin portal.

 - Visitors have full CRUD access to product reviews they submit.

--
+- The Product review ratings are updated automatically by [Django signals](https://docs.djangoproject.com/en/3.2/topics/signals/) .
+Each change on the reviews model table triggers the particular product's rating to be re-calculated.

 -